Self-similar solution: Classification

 The normal self-similar solution is also referred to as a self-similar solution of the first kind, since another type of self-similar exists for finite-sized problems, which cannot be derived from dimensional analysis, known as a self-similar solution of the second kind.

 Self-similar solution of the second kind

 The early identification of self-similar solutions of the second kind can be found in problems of imploding shock waves (Guderley–Landau–Stanyukovich problem), analyzed by G. Guderley (1942) and Lev Landau and K. P. Stanyukovich (1944), and propagation of shock waves by a short impulse, analysed by Carl Friedrich von Weizsäcker and Yakov Borisovich Zel'dovich (1956), who also classified it as the second kind for the first time.
+An independent study about the same field was published by Leonid Ivanovich Sedov in 1959.
 A complete description was made in 1972 by Grigory Barenblatt and Yakov Borisovich Zel'dovich.
 The self-similar solution of the second kind also appears in different contexts such as in boundary-layer problems subjected to small perturbations, as was identified by Keith Stewartson, Paul A. Libby and Herbert Fox.
 Moffatt eddies are also a self-similar solution of the second kind.